 At the end of the prohibition, the local economy was based on fishing and small-scale agriculture, until the middle of the 20th century, when activities totally different from the traditional ones related to tourism began to emerge.

-See more information about Buzios
+See more about the location of Buzios